Maumagnaguagno/Spriter/README.md

 Creativity is just brute-force with insight now!
 We can look at the generated images and complete the missing pixels.

-It is important to note that you can reproduce your results giving the same ~~seed~~ inspiration to the computer.
+It is important to note that you can reproduce your results by giving the same ~~seed~~ inspiration to the computer.
 The Image class is only used to save and load files, no need to require it otherwise.
-Spriter is works on a binary grid and can print without problems to the terminal.
+Spriter works on a binary grid, which can be printed to a terminal.

 ```Ruby
 require './Spriter'